Ravi-ramjee/Well-Plate-Platform/README.md

 NOTE: The Python code provided in this repository was made for a specific pump and pH meter, the ARCUS NEMA-17 Stepper Motor DMX-J-SA-123 (https://www.arcus-technology.com/products/integrated-stepper-motors/nema-17-integrated-usb-stepper-basic/) and the Mettler Toledo SevenCompact pH Meter (https://www.mt.com/us/en/home/products/Laboratory_Analytics_Browse/pH-meter/benchtop-pH-meter/sevencompact/S220-Meter.html) respectively.
 Constructing the platform with different equipment will involve significant modifications to the programs provided.

-Required Packages: Tkinter, Pyserial, Datetime, Threading, Xlsxwriter, Pylablib
+Additional Required Packages: Pyserial, Xlsxwriter and Pylablib

 Instructions:
 1. From the ARCUS website, install necessary drivers for the motor found in the software section of the product page (https://www.arcus-technology.com/products/integrated-stepper-motors/nema-17-integrated-usb-stepper-basic/).
 The DLLs included in this repository need these drvers to work